Tazer (musician): Biography

-In November 2015, Tazer also released the video for his planned second single "Vibrate".
-The song made it to Number 1 on BBC Radio 1's official dance chart as well as being added to the playlist of BBC Radio 1Xtra.
+In November 2015, Tazer released the video for his planned second single "Vibrate".
+The song made it to Number 1 on BBC Radio 1's official dance chart, as well as being added to the playlist of BBC Radio 1Xtra.
 It was planned for a 2016 debut but was never released.

 In 2017, Tazer's second single, "Rave Slave" was released via Beatport through Tough Love's label Get Twisted Records.

+In 2019, Tazer released the single "I'm On Fire".
+The song featured singer MAAD and rapper Keys the Prince.
+A year later, he released another two singles, "Werk!" and "In The Fix".